memfault/interrupt/_drafts/practical_zephyr_05_west.md

       url: https://github.com/zephyrproject-rtos/zephyr
       # the path is no longer needed since we're now using `path-prefix`
       # path: deps/zephyr
-      # add Zephyr-specific West extensions
+      # explicitly adding the Zephyr-specific West extensions is also no longer needed since
+      # they are added accordingly with the `import` key.
-      west-commands: scripts/west-commands.yml
+      # west-commands: scripts/west-commands.yml
       # recursively import Zephyr dependencies
       import:
         path-prefix: deps
+        # the `file` key is not strictly needed since `west.yml` is the default value.
         file: west.yml
         name-allowlist:
           - cmsis
           - hal_nordic
 ```

 We got rid of the `path` key, since `import.path-prefix` allows us to define a common prefix for all projects.
-Using the `import.file` key, we're telling _West_ to look for a `west.yml` file in Zephyr's repository and also consider the projects listed there.
+Using the `import.file` key, we're telling _West_ to look for a `west.yml` file in Zephyr's repository and also consider the projects and West commands listed there.
+Notice that by default West looks for a `west.yml` file when using `import` and therefore it is not neccessary to provide the `import.file` entry.

 Instead of adding _all_ of Zephyr's dependencies, we pick the ones we need _by their name_ using the `import.name-allowlist` key.

 > **Notice:** Without `name-allowlist` we'd instruct _West_ to clone **all** dependencies, recursively.
 If you have a quick look at Zephyr's manifest file [`west.yml`](https://github.com/zephyrproject-rtos/zephyr/blob/main/west.yml), you'll see that it has _a lot_ of dependencies.
 Running `west update` without limiting the dependencies may take several minutes and lots of disk space!